Snowflyt/typora-copilot/README.md

 ## Setup

-When finished installation, you'll find a icon in the toolbar of Typora.
+When finished installation, you'll find an icon in the toolbar of Typora.
 Click it to open the panel of Copilot, and then click “Sign in to authenticate Copilot”.

 ![Copilot icon](./docs/toolbar-icon.png)